I've been sitting on this article for quite a while just waiting for the right time to submit it. I knew that time was going to come and here it is.

 Without Bitcoin, there is no Blockchain.
 It would be like the internet without information or a vehicle without any fuel.

 The internet has spring-boarded amazing technology including Bitcoin and the Blockchain, but without the information it provides this would likely have not happened.
 Look at it this way.
 Which is faster, a skateboard and a Ferrari?
-If you need to get from point to point as quickly as possible, which are you going to choose?
+If you need to get from point A to point B as quickly as possible, which are you going to choose?
 The Ferrari right?

 No, not necessarily.